 Social inclusion

-We must provide incentives for those groups who are under represented in terms of active travel, and for whom transport is often expensive, or inaccessible.
+We must provide incentives for those groups who are under represented in terms of Active Travel, and for whom transport is often expensive, or inaccessible.
 These groups include women, children, the elderly, disabled and those with low incomes.
-Children are increasingly unable to play out or travel independently.